Monday, 1 January 2018

 سردار فتح خان بلوچ پریزیڈنٹ

-Lahori Gate is currently the busiest area of the town because it is situated towards the main Sargodha -Jhang road.
-We too, first of all, reached here.
-The scene was chaotic and traffic was jammed, due to the over crowded bazaar.
-The under-construction ring road was also making the situation worse.
-For a moment we too got stuck in this mayhem, but extricated ourselves soon and parked our car nearby and decided to hire a chingchi (a kind of three wheeler) to take us around.
-This decision proved to be right.
+Lahori Gate is currently the busiest area of the town, as it is situated along the main Sargodha, Jhang road.
+We first arrived here.
+The scene was chaotic, and traffic was jammed due to the overcrowded bazaar.
+The under-construction ring road was also worsening the situation.
+For a moment, we got stuck in this mayhem, but we soon extricated ourselves, parked our car nearby, and decided to hire a chingchi (a kind of three-wheeler) to take us around.
+This decision proved to be wise.

-At Jhamti Gate, we met a young man Syed Hassan Ali, he took great interest in our activity and offered all his cooperation to show us around.
-He proved to be more enthusiastic in exploring the town.
-First of all, he showed us his own house, ownership of which he shares with a brother and one or two cousins.
-He lives alone with his ailing mother.
+At Jhamti Gate, we met a young man, Syed Hassan Ali, who took great interest in our activity and offered his full cooperation in showing us around.
+He turned out to be even more enthusiastic about exploring the town than we were.
+First, he showed us his own house, which he jointly owns with a brother and one or two cousins.
+He lives there alone with his ailing mother.
 This house originally belonged to a Hindu or Sikh family.
-Syed Hassan Ali's family migrated also from Pharal, district Karnal, in Haryana in 1947.
-This house has very beautiful facade, especially the main door and three windows above it and two jharokas on the right and the left of the door give a beautiful look.
+Syed Hassan Ali’s family migrated from Pharal, district Karnal, in Haryana, in 1947.
+The house has a beautiful façade, especially the main door and the three windows above it.
+Two jharokas on either side of the door enhance its aesthetic appeal.

 A view of the old town near Jhamti Gate.
 (17.07.2017.)